 Find more history at: tcawestern.org.

-What's your Louis Roussy worth?
+What's your Louis Roussy worth in 2021?
 Here are some recently sold items.

 |See all sold items on eBay for more prices||12/2021||AU $-.--|